aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-cells/_index.md

 ## **Change Table Cell Background Color**

-This Javascript code shows you how to change a table cell's background color:
+This JavaScript code shows you how to change a table cell's background color:

 ```javascript
 var presentation = new aspose.slides.Presentation();